spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

     - rabbitmq
 ```

-Push the `UsageCostProcessor` application using its manifest YAML file:
+Push the `UsageCostProcessor` application by using its manifest YAML file, as follows:

 ```
 cf push -f usage-cost-processor.yml
 ```

-Create a CF manifest yaml `usage-cost-logger.yml` file for the `UsageCostLogger` using its [configuration properties](#configuring-the-usagecostlogger-application)
+Create a CF manifest YAML file named `usage-cost-logger.yml` for the `UsageCostLogger` by using its [configuration properties](#configuring-the-usagecostlogger-application), as follows:

 ```
 applications: